 On June 5, the trading in subscription rights in Diamyd Medical's rights issue was halted

 Nasdaq Stockholm decided to stop the trading in subscription rights in Diamyd Medical's rights issue.
 The trading halt was linked to the issue structure (including new issue of B-shares and issue of warrants) that Diamyd Medical announced in a press release on May 24.

-Other events after the third quarter
+Other events during the fourth quarter

 An Extraordinary General Meeting on June 26 resolved to amend the articles of association

 The amendments include an increase of the limits of the number of issued and outstanding shares and the limits of the share capital.
 Pursuant to the amended articles of association, the share capital should amount to not less than SEK 7.8 million and not more than SEK 31.2 million.
 The number of issued and outstanding shares should amount to not less than 76 million and not more than 304 million.

 On June 19, Diamyd Medical announced that the largest owner fully subscribed for his share in the rights issue

 Bertil Lindkvist informed the Company that he had subscribed for his pro rata share, corresponding to approximately SEK 13 million, or 8.0 % of the ongoing rights issue of a total of SEK approximately 163 million.
 Diamyd Medical's founder and major owner Anders Essen-Möller informed the Company that he intended to subscribe for shares corresponding to SEK 1 million, approximately 0.6 % of the rights issue.

 Significant events after the fourth quarter